 Preoperative monitoring will determine if the patient's thermoregulatory system is normal and the patient is cleared for surgery.
-Temperatures outside the normothermic zone may indicate systemic infection, inflammation, or other thermoregulatory issues.
+Temperatures outside the normothermic zone may indicate systemic infection, inflammation, or other thermoregulatory issues.17

-Once in the OR, the patient requires continuous monitoring to determine the existence or severity of hypothermia or hyperthermia during anesthesia.
+Once in the OR, the patient requires continuous monitoring to determine the existence or severity of hypothermia or hyperthermia during anaesthesia.
 While rare, life-threatening hyperthermia (due to malignant hyperthermia) can develop rapidly.
-Continuous
+Continuous temperature monitoring substantially improves survival when malignant hyperthermia occurs.^{18,19}

-The importance of measuring and monitoring core temperature
+The importance of measuring and monitoring core temperature.